0Magenta0/CTF-Writeups/Pwn-college/Reverse-Engineering/Writeup.md

 And it's jumps to next XOR-ing part, in this case XOR will be with `0x52`.
 ![](screenshots/lvl11/xor1.png)

-Now our `EAX` is the `2` and we move to the next check.
+Now our `EAX` is `2` and we move to the next check.
 ![](screenshots/lvl11/eax2.png)

-It move us to a another XOR-ing piece of code, now XOR with `0x42`.
+It move us to another XOR-ing piece of code, now XOR with `0x42`.
 ![](screenshots/lvl11/xor2.png)

 After that, pattern will be same.